davidesner/connection-docs/components/development-branches/index.md

 * TOC
 {:toc}

-The feature Development/Production Mode enables you to develop code above your production data without affecting or endangering the data in any way.
+The Develpment branches feature enables you to develop code above your production data without affecting or endangering the data in any way.
 It works as a version system where you create a new branch, make changes in it, and run your configurations as needed.
 Output data is stored separately and does not overwrite your production data.

-In this tutorial, we will show you how Development/Production Mode works, what the process of developing in a branch looks like, and what you need to do before you can start.
+In this tutorial, we will show you how development branches work, what the process of developing in a branch looks like, and what you need to do before you can start.

 ## Private Beta Warning
-Development/Production Mode is currently in private beta.
+Development branches are currently in private beta.
 Some features may not work as expected.
 Please bear with us while we polish all necessities.
 Any feedback is welcome at [https://ideas.keboola.com](https://ideas.keboola.com).

 ## Before You Start